 Chickweed contains Beta-carotene, B vitamins, Vitamin C, Bio-flavonoids, GLA/Gamma-linoleic Acid and lots of Minerals.

-The fiddlehead, is a delicacy that appears in the early spring April and May in place like the coasts of Canada and the US and all over England.
+The fiddlehead, is a delicacy that appears in the early spring in April and May in places like the coasts of Canada and the US and all over England.
 We do not see them much here in Edmonton.
 Simply eat them the way you would asparagus in salads, steamed or in soups.

 Fiddleheads contain protein, Vitamin A, Vitamin C and minerals including iron.

-Lamb’s quarters also known as pigweed:
+Lamb’s Quarters also known as pigweed.
+Good Weed…Bad Weed

 They are very profuse in all gardens.
 The young leaves are great in salads as they taste like spinach.
 When they are more mature, the leaves are better steamed, in soups or in smoothies.